geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 ### MailingLists plugin has been removed

-This plugin has ben removed from the core of mapstore and if you want to include it again in you projects you have to include it as a custom plugin.
+`MailingLists` plugin has ben removed from the core of MapStore.
+This means you can remove it from your `localConfig.json` (if present, it will be anyway ignored by the plugin system).

 ### Upgrading the printing engine